Quantum Conundrum: Development

-Kim Swift was one of the developers of Valve's 2007 Portal video game, an extension of her student team project Narbacular Drop from the DigiPen Institute of Technology.
+Kim Swift was one of the developers of 2007 video game Portal by Valve, an extension of her student team project Narbacular Drop from the DigiPen Institute of Technology.
 She also spent time helping to develop Left 4 Dead 2 after Portal's release.
 During that period, she came up with the general concept of Quantum Conundrum during a trip to a local bakery.
 During the initial states of the development of Portal 2, she had approached Airtight Games with the idea, who saw Swift's game concept as a means of expanding their own portfolio of games for a broader audience, and offered her a position there.
 Swift departed Valve for Airtight in late 2009, stating that with "the opportunity to work on innovative titles with my friends over at Airtight", she "couldn't pass it up".
 She initially worked with the team on a project that was later cancelled after about eight months; work on Quantum Conundrum began in the second quarter of 2010, while efforts to secure a publisher started in the following months.

 Swift's goal with Quantum Conundrum was to create a title that would have broad appeal to a wide audience but still be challenging to hardcore players.
 She wanted to make a game like Portal in the puzzle genre, but worked to distance the concept from Portal to avoid direct comparisons.
 At Airtight, she worked in a democratic style with their small team of about sixteen people to offer ideas for their first game, similar to the nature of the smaller teams used on individual projects at Valve; though other ideas were offered, they fell back on her original concepts for Quantum Conundrum.
 This was in part due to the limited time and budget they would have for the game, and the ability for the team to quickly prototype the game within a few weeks and assure its playability.
 Swift started with her broader concept for the game, a means of having several dimensions and the ability to switch between them to solve puzzles, but did not have any specific dimensions in mind, and used the development process to figure out which ones worked best and offered the most interesting combinations with other dimensions.